Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 ###Create voltage maps

-For the pairwise modeling mode, voltage maps specify node voltages that would be observed for each focal node pair if one node were connected to a 1 amp current source and the other to ground.
-For the advanced modeling mode, voltage maps specify voltages at each cell resulting from the current source and ground configurations in the input files.
+For the pairwise modeling mode, voltage maps give node voltages that would be observed for each focal node pair if one node were connected to a 1 amp current source and the other to ground.
+For the advanced modeling mode, voltage maps show voltages at each cell resulting from the current source and ground configurations in the input files.